HRI-UESTC/CFM-HRI-RGB-D-action-database/readme.md

 And we provide the Matlab script for skeleton data read, named “skl_features_extract.m”.

-### 2.3	Depth Folder (21509files 1.34TB)
+### 2.3	Depth Folder (21509 files with size of 1.34TB)
 Depth data is in the “depth/ax_cx_dx_px_depth.tar” directory.
 These depth images are saved in the format of “.png” with the resolution of 512*424.
 Depth pixels are saved to unit16 bits.
 According to the Kinect SDK document, the high 13-bits in the depth data represent the real value of the depth while the low 3-bits is encoded with user-ID to distinguish the different users.
 Moreover, the measurement range of the depth acquisition is from 0.5 meter to 4.5 meter with the high precision of 1 millimeter.

-### 2.4	Skeleton MAT (25600files 5.5GB)
+### 2.4	Skeleton MAT (25600 files with size of 5.5GB)
-Skeleton mats are in the “mat_from_skeleton/ax_dx_px_cx_skeleton.mat” directory.
+Skeleton files(saved as .mat files) are saved in the “mat_from_skeleton/ax_dx_px_cx_skeleton.mat” directory.
 The mats are extracted from skeleton txt files.
 In one mat file, each row contains one skeleton frame (25 joints) and these joints are described in camera space coordinate.

 ****

 ## What's more

 Please refer to the file `Appendix.pdf` for more detail about the action categories both in English and Chinese.
+Before using this database, please make sure you have read `License Agreement.docx` yet.

-If you have any question about this database including wishing to evalute your algorithm on this database, feel free to contact us with e-mail [yanliji@uestc.edu.cn](yanliji@uestc.edu.cn).
+Anyway, If you have any question about this database including wishing to evalute your algorithm on this database, feel free to contact us with e-mail [yanliji@uestc.edu.cn](yanliji@uestc.edu.cn).